 We've all been feeling a little more distant from each other this year.
-In a second lockdown, and facing a winter of social restrictions, how can we truly connect with each other, make new connections and learn from each others' differences?
+Facing ongoing social restrictions, how can we truly connect with each other, make new friendships and learn from each others' differences?

 What is the neighbourhood project?